-Where a player has breached the Rules of Golf in general play and knowingly failed to apply the correct penalty, the score should not be accepted for handicap purposes.
+Where a player has breached the Rules of Golf in general play and knowingly failed to apply the correct penalty, the score should not be acceptable for handicap purposes.
 However, in some circumstances, individual hole score(s) may be adjusted to a net double bogey to produce an acceptable score.

-If the Handicap Committee determines that the player is using the net double bogey adjustment to gain an unfair scoring advantage, the Handicap Committee must take action under Rule 7 of the Rules of Handicapping.
+If the Handicap Committee determines that the player is using the net double bogey adjustment to gain an unfair scoring advantage, the Handicap Committee must take action under Rule 7.